Endodontics: Root canal treatment

 Instrument fractures are common procedural mishaps in root canal treatment.
 It is essential to prevent instrument fractures.
-The success of removing of broken instrument depends on the location, direction and type of instrument.
+The success of removing a broken instrument depends on the location, direction and type of instrument.
 A sodium hypochlorite accident can result in long-term functional and aesthetic complications.
 Extrusion of sodium hypochlorite irrigating solution during a root canal procedure can cause a severe inflammatory reaction and tissue damage.
 Treatment is provided based on the severity of the injury.
 Tooth discolouration as a result of root canal treatment can occur if the pulpal tissue remnants are not completely removed or if a root canal sealer material containing silver is used.

 Periradicular surgery

 Periradicular surgeries involve the root surface.
 These include apicoectomy (removal of a root end), root resection (removal of an entire root), repair of an injured root due to perforation or resorption, removal of broken fragments of the tooth or a filling material, and exploratory surgery to look for root fractures.